Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/linux_sql/README.md

   |--|--|--|--|--|--|--|
   | 2023-03-08 21:43:13 | 1 | 3354 | 96 | 3 | 0 | 22604 |

-- Test if crontab is running correctly
+- Testing if crontab is running correctly.
 	```
     -- print most recent 5 record in host_usage table
     host_agent=# SELECT * FROM host_usage ORDER BY timestamp LIMIT 5;